 When Methodism was at its height some people moved from chapel to a newer chapel, or from the church to chapel. this could sometimes be uncomfortable as there were confrontations.
 This is exemplified in the tale of a local man who moved from Soar to the newly built Libanus chapel.
 He was accosted by his former preacher who spied him digging peat on Cors Fochno.
 Dismounting from his pony the preacher proffered the usual greeting and then pointedly asked him "why is it that you now go to your sister-in-law's house when you have a welcoming home with a fine wife who loves you"?
 The poor man found it hard to look the clergyman in the eye and answer the question with its non too subtle message.
 Soon the recalcitrant was back amongst his original congregation.

 There is a story about a particularly tough, feisty, pipe-smoking lady who lived in a cottage opposite today’s Westward Ho.
 Being the main breadwinner, after a hard days cockling she was in the habit of taking a drink at the Friendship Inn.
 On one occasion, having run out of funds but still thirsty, she walked back home to get some money from her ne'er do well husband.
 He refused to give her any so she changed tack and started canoodling with him.
-Feigning passion, she reached into his trouser pocket, to what he presumed was a furtherance of pleasurable activity; but instead she tightened and twisted her grasp leaving him flat on his back defenceless.
-Going through his pockets the cockle lady took the money and returned to continue her revelry at the Inn.
+Feigning passion, she suggested he remove his clothing and retire to the bedroon.
+Bursting with enthusiasm he willingly followed her instructions.
+Whilst he eagerly awaited her arrival she swiftly went through the pockets of his discarded clothing and took his money and returned to continue her revelry at the Inn.